sharklang/com.shark.lang.dd.parent/README.md

 # dd language

-This is an xtext simple language that allows to describe data in a concise way, more so than SQL DDL, with ability to no only describe data structure (Entities) but also validation rules and relationships.
+This is an xtext simple language that allows to describe data in a concise way, more so than SQL DDL, with ability to, not only describe data structure (Entities), but also validation rules and relationships.

 It also enforces a lot more validation in the ide, with mandatory descriptions, data type consistencies...than what is today available in SQL editors or other data structure definition languages/platforms.